chintherock-git/CucumberBDD/README.md

 ## Setup
-Create a maven project in your IDE and import the project The POM.xml has all necessary lib name and customisable jars to run the project
+Create a maven project in your IDE and import the project The POM.xml has all necessary jars and have customisable versions to run the project